Many programming languages have both terms and types. Terms are also sometimes called expressions.

 fixed type.
 That is, instead of separately defining

-List can be thought of as a function that takes a type (the type of the
+List itself is not a type, but rather a function that takes a type (the

-elements) and returns a type (the type of lists of that element type).
+type of the elements) and returns a type (the type of lists of that element

 Some languages have a fixed-length array type.
 This is a type which is a bit like a list, but its length is fixed, and thus part of the type itself.
 Languages like C and Rust permit types like this.